lucassimao/decorebator-app/README.md

 ## Goal

-Help language learners acquire new expressions and vocabularies through a context focused way.
+Help language learners acquire new expressions, idioms and vocabularies through a context focused way.

 I'm personally tired of boring memorization apps, which throw words and expressions at me without any context nor paying attention on our personal goals and focus.